kisaragi-hiu/send-notification/README.md

-# startup-notification
+# send-notification

-Send a desktop notification after startup.
+Send a desktop notification.

+This serves as both a library for sending desktop notifications with zero config and a package of integrations.

 ## Install